-The glass facilities at Tyler are excellent resources for your artistic and technical development.
-In the Glass Program, the studios are designed for extensive research and the creation of works in all areas of glass blowing, glass casting, glass fusing, and kiln work.
-As a senior glass major you have studio space and are encouraged to pursue personal exploration and development in either of these areas as they relate to your ideas and sensibilities.
+The glass facilities at Tyler are excellent resources for your artistic, conceptual, and technical development.
+In the Glass Program, the studios are designed for extensive research and the creation of works in all areas of glass blowing, casting, fusing, and kiln working.
+As a junior and senior glass majors, you will have dedicated studio space and be encouraged to pursue personal exploration and development in any or all of these areas as they relate to your ideas and sensibilities.

 Due to the complex nature of materials and processes involved in these majors, the curriculum incorporates aspects of chemistry, state-of-the-art technology, and kiln and furnace design/construction.
 You are encouraged to use a wide range of materials and methods that have been applied in both traditional and contemporary contexts.

 Tyler's Ceramics/Glass faculty are members of the Philadelphia Ceramic Consortium, the National Council on Education in the Ceramic Arts, the American Crafts Council, and the Glass Arts Society.
 These associations enhance the curriculum by providing an extensive program of visiting artists, workshops, and guest lecturers.
 In addition, Tyler School of Art's active visiting artist program provides the undergraduate student with numerous opportunities to experience the work of a wide variety of professional artists.

 The Ceramics and Glass Program has arranged scholarships at the Pilchuck Glass School of Craft and the Haystack Mountain School of Craft.
 These scholarships are awarded to outstanding majors in the Ceramics and Glass Program.